Purandara Dasa: Social reforms

 Purandara Dasa tried to reform existing social practices and preached through devotional songs in the local Kannada language.
 Most of his keertanas deal with social reform and pinpoint the defects in society.
 The philosophy of Purandara Dasa is harmonious with the concept of bhakti in Hinduism, broadly based on the Narada Bhakti Sutras and essentially synchronous with the pan-Indian Bhakti movement.
 It teaches complete self-surrender and unadulterated love towards God.
 The philosophy of Bhakti in Purandara Dasa's compositions stems from the essential teachings of the realistic-pluralistic Madhva Philosophy of Vaishnavism, and has been rendered in simple Kannada.
-The individual soul (jeeva) is a pratibimba (reflection) of the Lord (Vishnu/Ishvara), who is the bimba (source).
+The individual soul (jeeva) is a pratibimba (reflection) of God (Vishnu/Ishvara), who is the bimba (source).
 The jeeva owes its existence, knowledge and bliss to the Ishvara, and any sense of independence with regards to one's actions and the results thereof is to be given up.
-The mind has to be turned away from transient pleasures and possessions of this world; instead, it is to be turned towards the Lord, who alone is the abode of unadulterated, unswerving bliss.
+The mind has to be turned away from transient pleasures and possessions of this world; instead, it is to be turned towards Vishnu, who alone is the abode of unadulterated, unswerving bliss.
 His keerthanas have simple lessons in this regard and implore men to lead the noble life of a Vaishnava.

 Casteism

 Purandara Dasa fought the evils of casteism through his songs.
 In his song aavakulavaadarenu aavanadarenu aatma bhavavariyada mele he wonders what is the use if one does not understand the spirit of humanism whatever caste or status one might be accredited to.
 In the same song when relating to cows of different colours and sugarcane of different shapes he emphasizes that one's birth cannot merely decide the highness or lowness of any individual.
-He asks will the sweetness of a crooked sugarcane be also crooked or will the milk of cows of many a colour be also of many colours.
+He asks will the sweetness of crooked sugarcane be also crooked or will the milk of cows of many a colour be also of many colours.
 He asked people to do their best in the world, to provide food and charity to the poor, help others and give up attachments.
 He was against the caste system, and believed true caste was based on character, not on birth.
-Sacrifice did not imply the slaughter of animals, but the slaying of one's own bad qualities.
+Sacrifice did not imply the slaughter of animals, but the slaying of one's bad qualities.